NFL playoff schedule 2021: Bracket, dates, times, TV channel, scores for Divisional Round games - NBC Sports

-Six teams remain in the divisional round of the 2021 NFL playoffs after an eventful Super Wild Card Weekend.
-Teams left in the playoffs include: Kansas City Chiefs, Buffalo Bills, Cleveland Browns, Green Bay Packers, New Orleans Saints and Tampa Bay Buccaneers.
+Four teams remain in the divisional round of the 2021 NFL playoffs after an eventful Super Wild Card Weekend.
+Teams left in the playoffs include: Kansas City Chiefs, Buffalo Bills, Green Bay Packers and Tampa Bay Buccaneers.

 Check out the full NFL playoff schedule for 2021 below as well as scores for AFC and NFC games, TV channels, networks, how to watch information and much more.
 Plus, read more about the 2021 Super Bowl here and check back after Championship Sunday to see who’s playing in the Super Bowl.